 - Cohort Size.
-Choose if you want to divide your user base by Month or Week based on their first visit date.
-In retention analytics, a month is defined as 30 days and a week is defined as 7 days.
+Choose if you want to divide your user base by Month or Week based on the first date they visited your app.
+In retention analytics, a month is defined as 30 days, and a week is defined as 7 days.

 - Segment.
 The default segment is everyone who visited your product or app.
-You can choose your desired target group as needed.
+You can update your desired target group as needed.

 - Date Range.
 Based on the selected cohort size, data is displayed for the last 6, 9, or 12 months or weeks.